Compare Data Centers & Prices in Georgia

 What is typical pricing for standard rack or cabinet in Georgia?

-Are power costs favourable?
+Are power costs favorable?

 How urgent is space availability?